 The first service innovation added onto the Data Platform was their Vulnerable Pupil Tracking Portal (VPT).
 This is a secure online portal, shared with schools.
 It provides each school with their own data feeds and dashboards, which enables early identification of children who may have additional vulnerabilities.
 This allows effective plans of support to be implemented more quickly.
-Children who are then highlighted as being vulnerable are discussed on a fortnightly basis with their LA Education Link Coordinator to ensure effective
+Children who are then highlighted as being vulnerable are discussed on a fortnightly basis with their LA Education Link Coordinator to ensure effective oversight.
+The portal allows schools and local authority users to see all information relating to a child in one place, which saves users time from having to look at various databases.
+The child's golden record includes data on attendance, exclusions, safeguarding teams, youth justice service, exploitation levels, SEN needs and other vulnerability factors.
+Schools report that this is an amazing resource for them, helping them in their daily work and to keep on top of safeguarding for children.
+This VPT also now holds Early Help support plans for the child and family, through online data collection and collaboration of support information against a centralised Family Support Plan.
+Overview reports and dashboards allow Service Managers and the Supporting Families Team to access the information to build this into their support work.

 In summer 2023, the Data Platform was extended further, providing fully profiled views of families across the city for the Supporting Families Team, via their own Supporting Families (Phase 3) Portal.
-This Portal can automatically identify those families who are eligible for attachment as part of the Supporting Families National Programme (within the DLUHC National Outcomes Framework), as well as families who qualify for successful turnaround status.
+This Portal can automatically identify those families who are eligible for attachment as part of the Supporting Families National Programme (within the DLUHC National Outcomes Framework), as well as families who qualify for successful turnaround